Bath Township, Allen County, Ohio: Geography

 Part of the city of Lima, the county seat of Allen County, is located in southwestern Bath Township.

 Name and history

 Statewide, other Bath Townships are located in Greene and Summit counties.

 Bath Township was the first permanent settlement within the present day bounds of Allen County.
 The first settlers in the township were Christopher S. Wood and his family, who settled in section 7 of Bath Township in 1824.
 Wood was one of the first American pioneers to settle in that area, and he established the first government in 1829 after settling there.
 There is no record of its settling in the 1831 registers of the newly formed Allen County, yet it was a fully functioning community by that time.
 In 1831 the people of the soon to be Jackson Township petitioned to break away from Bath, and their request was granted.
-Until the formation of Lima and the nearby Ottawa, the future land was also part of Bath.
+Until the formation of Lima and the nearby Ottawa Township (now subsumed by Lima), the future land was also part of Bath.